 Some hummus purists will have you believe there should never be any other flavour of hummus other than plain hummus.
 We give you the recipe for easy homemade hummus here, but we also think there is room for different hummus flavours.
+Our gorgeous Roasted Beet Hummus recipe, for example, is a standout in the “other hummus flavours” category.

 In fact, the basis for hummus lends itself to so many delicious flavours like this roasted red pepper hummus with chipotle.